-Greek Moussaka recipe.
-Delicious layers of lamb mince, cooked in a tomato-based sauce.
+Easy Greek moussaka recipe - delicious lamb mince, cooked in a rich, lightly spiced tomato-based sauce.

-Anyone that's been on holiday anywhere in Greece, would have most certainly have eaten moussaka and if you're anything like me, you'd have it at least 5 times in a two week holiday! 😜
+Anyone that's been on holiday anywhere in Greece, would have most certainly eaten moussaka and if you're anything like me, you'd have it at least 5 times in a two-week holiday! 😜

-Where does moussaka come from and what is moussaka made of?
+Where does Moussaka come from and what is it made of?

 Moussaka is an eggplant - or potato-based dish, with ground meat, in the Levant, Middle East, and Balkans, with many local and regional variations.
 You can, of course, make Vegetarian moussaka